sebastianczech/k8s-oci/README.md

 module.k8s_oracl_cloud
 ```

+Terraform module to provision infrastructure to setup Kubernets cluster was published not only on GitHub as part of that repository, but also in [Terraform Registry](https://registry.terraform.io/modules/sebastianczech/infra-k8s-oracle-cloud/oci/latest).

 ## Configuration

 Terraform is great for infrastrcture, but for configuration Ansible was used.
 Using below commands you can install Ansible via pip: